 - A Reliable Set of Clubs

 Before hitting the links, you will need a quality set of golf clubs.
 Over time, you will get to know other golfers and they will recommend sets of clubs that cost a small fortune.
 When you’re first starting out, there’s no need to spend loads of cash on a new set of clubs.
 Have a set of dependable irons, woods, two wedges, and a putter as well as an optimally weighted driver.
 Look for a driver that will still create clean contact even if your swing isn’t perfect.
 Because a bad tee shot is going to leave you playing catch-up for the rest of the hole, your driver is the most important club.
-Find a golf bag that is both light and durable from a reputable company.
+Find a different golf bags that is both light and durable from a reputable company.
 Make sure to pick a design you like so that you will be encouraged to use it often.

 - A Good number of Golf Balls